MynorXico/cache-service/README.md

 The cache uses a sharded architecture for horizontal scalability:

-- Keys are distributed across N shards using jump consistent hashing
+- Keys are distributed across N shards using key hashing
 - Each shard operates independently with its own LRU and TTL heap
 - Operations are queued per-shard to avoid cross-shard locks
 - Read operations use a fast path without queuing